-- 11.1 Workers should receive fair treatment, salaries, mandatory benefits, and incentives consistent with national rates and in accordance with existing laws, regulations, and any related agreements or arrangements between the employer and the workers. - 11.2 Living quarters of stay-in labor should be safe, clean, good habitable condition, and convenient. - 11.3 Potable water in adequate supply and appropriate suitable toilet facilities should be available and properly maintained. - 11.4 Aquaculture facility operations should observe the rights of host local community minimizing potential adverse impacts on public land, infrastructures, fishing grounds, and water resources following existing laws and regulations. - 11.5 Workers should not be discriminated against on the basis of gender, race, religion, culture, age, etc. - 11.6 Training on Occupational Health and Safety (OH&S) should be conducted for the workers to ensure safer farm work conditions. - 11.7 An adequate quantity of first aid kits should be available and easily accessible at the production area, and laborers should be able to demonstrate awareness of and apply various first aid measures. - 11.8 Harmonious, productive and mutually beneficial relationship with the local community should be maintained to foster responsible business social responsibility. - 11.9 Proactive anti-child labor policy should exist in the farm and shall be compliant with the existing regulation and other applicable regulations.
+- 11.1 Workers should receive fair treatment, salaries, mandatory benefits, and incentives consistent with national rates and in accordance with existing laws, regulations, and any related agreements or arrangements between the employer and the workers. - 11.2 Living quarters of stay-in labor should be safe, clean, good habitable condition and convenient. - 11.3 Potable water in adequate supply and appropriate suitable toilet facilities should be available and properly maintained. - 11.4 Aquaculture facility operations should observe the rights of host local communities minimizing potential adverse impacts on public land, infrastructures, fishing grounds, and water resources following existing laws and regulations. - 11.5 Workers should not be discriminated against on the basis of gender, race, religion, culture, age, etc. - 11.6 Training on Occupational Health and Safety (OH&S) should be conducted for the workers to ensure safer farm work conditions. - 11.7 An adequate quantity of first aid kits should be available and easily accessible at the production area, and laborers should be able to demonstrate awareness of and apply various first aid measures. - 11.8 Harmonious, productive and mutually beneficial relationships with the local community should be maintained to foster responsible business social responsibility.